L99002516/factorial/README.md

-# to check weather the given number is prime number or not and done with unit testing.
+# To check weather the given number is prime number or not.
+# This file contains code and unit testing file.
+# This file also contain doxygen file for project